 A revered tradition

 It’s common for university glee clubs to mark special occasions, anniversaries, and other milestones with new music, Rogers says.
 “The Hymn,” by Earl V. Moore, with lyrics by J. Fred Lawton, ’11, was penned to mark U-M’s centennial.
-“The University,” by Hazen J. Schumacher, ’50, with lyrics by Jerry H. Bilik, ’55, marked its sesquicentennial.
+“The University,” with music by Jerry H. Bilik, ’55, and lyrics by Hazen J. Schumacher, ’50, marked its sesquicentennial.

 “Michigan puts a lot of stock in its musical history,” says Men’s Glee Club member and unofficial historian Dan Walden, a fifth-year PhD student in classical studies.
 “I’m quite moved by the fact that the University considers the Glee Club to be such a valuable asset.”